Candida Martinelli's Italophile Site

 long-time friend, journalist John Phillips, you can download and read the essay

 for free from an e-book site.
-Click on the Champaign class, to the
+Click

-right, to arrive at their Free Page, then scroll down to the
+here to arrive at their Free Page, then scroll down to the

 essay entitled Peggy, and click on the highlighted line: Read